LiveFree AI planning check - tell us what you think

 • IP rating (bathrooms): IP44 minimum, IP65 for zone 1

-Ask anything about extension lighting and costs
+Check extension lighting and costs against real planning data

 Full cost estimate including electrical work